gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 The `[jira]` section requires a few things:
 1. Your Jira Cloud or Jira Server URL.
 For Jira Cloud, it looks something like yourcompany.atlassian.net.
-2. Your username on Jira, i.e. benarent
+2. Your username on Jira, i.e. benarent **Note: Not your email address.**
-3. Your Jira API token that you've created above.
+3. Your Jira API token. **For Jira Server, this is a password.  it's a good idea to create a separate user record with permissions limited to accessing this particular project board, and use this with the bot.**
 4. And the Jira Project key, available in Project settings.

 `[http]` setting block describes how the Plugin's HTTP server works.
 The HTTP server is responsible for listening for updates from Jira, and processing updates, like when someone drags a task from Inbox to Approved column.